ntoles/tristan-mp-pitp/index.md

 Developed by: Anatoly Spitkovsky, Luis Gargate, Jaehong Park, Lorenzo Sironi.
 Based on original TRISTAN code by Oscar Buneman.

-See (Home.md) for more extensive documentation.
-Warning: some of the info on the wiki is obsolete.
+This is the documentation of tristan-mp.
+Warning: some of the info on the website is obsolete.

 Organization and suggested workflow:
 The code is modular and is organized in such a way that in most cases